kubero-dev/docs/docs/Installation/upgrade.md

 # Upgrade or Uninstall

-## Upgrade to the latest version
+## Upgrade to the Latest Version

-To upgrade the Kubero operator just rerun the install operator command.
-It will upgrade all components to the latest version.
+To upgrade the Kubero operator to the latest version, simply rerun the installation command for the operator.
+This will automatically update all components to their latest versions.

 <Tabs groupId="install-strategy">
   <TabItem value="kubectl" label="kubectl">